Module 22: Save and Load

 • Interacting with the save crystal writes a JSON file to user://saves/

-• Loading restores the player's position, inventory, quests, party, and flags
+• Loading restores the player's position, inventory, quests, party, flags, and one-shot world-object state stored in GameManager

 • The game continues exactly where you left off